GLOBAL MARKETS-Stock markets fall, U.S. dollar at multi-month low

 * Dollar drops to 6-1/2 month low versus currency basket

-* Continued tension between Russia, Ukraine weighs on markets (Updates prices to U.S. mid-afternoon trading)
+* Tension continues between Russia, Ukraine (Updates to open of U.S. trading)

 By Ryan Vlastelica

-NEW YORK, May 6 Stock markets around the world fell on Tuesday, with U.S. shares extending their decline in afternoon trading on persisting geopolitical uncertainty, which pushed investors to take profits with major indexes near record levels.
+NEW YORK, May 6 Stock markets around the world fell on Tuesday as investors found few reasons to keep pushing shares higher, with many indexes near record levels and ongoing geopolitical uncertainty.

-The U.S. dollar fell 0.48 percent to a 6-1/2-month low against a basket of currencies, while U.S. bond yields struggled to pull out of recent troughs and the yen and euro both gained.
+The U.S. dollar fell 0.45 percent to a 6-1/2-month low against a basket of currencies, while U.S. bond yields struggled to pull out of their recent troughs and the yen and euro both gained.

-U.S. stocks dropped, pressured by financial shares following disappointing results from American International Group.
+U.S. stocks dropped modestly, pressured by financial shares following disappointing results from American International Group.
 However, the Dow and S&P 500 remained within striking distance of record levels.

-Investors were watching the ongoing unrest in Ukraine, where more than 30 pro-Russian separatists were killed in fighting near the east Ukraine rebel stronghold of Slaviansk, according to the interior minister.
+Investors continued to watch the ongoing unrest in Ukraine, where more than 30 pro-Russian separatists were killed in fighting near the east Ukraine rebel stronghold of Slaviansk, according to Interior Minister Arsen Avakov.
 Russia announced plans to beef up its Black Sea warship fleet.

 "Valuations are close to the ceiling and some people may be uncomfortable because of that, especially given growing nervousness over the geopolitical tensions," said Bernard Baumohl, managing director and chief global economist at the Economic Outlook Group in Princeton, New Jersey.
 "However, we still have room to grow before alarm bells start going off."

-Gold dipped 0.1 percent following a sharp rally over the previous two sessions.
-Wheat prices - which have been tied to the situation between Russia and Ukraine, both of which are big grain producers- rose for a third straight session, up 1.4 percent.
+Gold dipped 0.1 percent, though prices were supported by the Ukraine tension.
+Wheat prices - which have been tied to the situation between Russia and Ukraine, both of which are big grain producers- rose 0.6 percent for a third straight daily rise.

-Yields on peripheral countries' lower-rated bonds also remained at multi-year, and in some cases, all-time, lows.
-Investors welcomed Portugal's plan to exit its bailout and continued to bet on some future easing of ECB monetary policy.
-(Reporting by Ryan Vlastelica; Editing by Dan Grebler)
+Yields on the peripheral countries' lower-rated bonds also remained at multi-year, and in some cases, all-time, lows.
+Investors welcomed Portugal's plan to exit from its bailout and continued to bet on some future easing of ECB monetary policy.
+(Reportoing by Ryan vlastelica; Editing by Dan Grebler)

-* Brandywine Realty Trust announces first quarter 2017 results and adjusts 2017 guidance

-* Alcoa Corp - company to streamline administrative locations globally to reduce complexity and lower costs